mantik-ai/tutorials/demos/wine-quality-estimator/README.md

  - In this demo project, a singularity image for the execution of MLProject code is provided in `demo/mlproject/wine-quality-executor.sif` and referenced in `demo/mlproject/unicore-config.json`.
- - Building singularity images is not possible inside the Docker image's shell, so the image for execution must be present.
  - Execution is asynchronous, i.e. the local process terminates as soon as all data are transferred and the Job is submitted.
 However, data transfer might take a while since singularity images used here are large.